github-pfeifer-syscon-de/glglobe/README.md

 but as we live on a sphere (almost) that might hide some part of the lines (these cases should be rare, and i didn't try to bend the lines as i live in some aged country with "wrinkles" all over).

+The timezone display need a info where the major cities can be found.
+With linux there are files located in "/usr/share/zoneinfo" which are named "zone1970.tab" or "zone.tab".
+To make this work with msys2 the directory is derived from the application data dir.
+So if you choosen a non standard install dir, or want to customize the displayed cities, you can adapt the directory by setting "zimezoneDir" in the "globe" section of the config file (~/.config/glglobe.conf) if the settings were saved by opening & closing the preferences.

 ## Navigation